kcbrewron/kcbrewron.github.io/README.md

 forward.
 ## About Me
 ```
 I was born and raised in Kansas City and now live in a suburb.
 I work for a mutual fund firm here in Kansas City where I support internally built apps primarily for integration to vendor systems.
 My team also maintains our contact center infrastructure.

-I have been working in IT for the last 7 years learning Java and the Spring Framework while dabbling in python, javascrip and C# .NET.
+I have been working in IT for the last 7 years learning Java and the Spring Framework while dabbling in python, javascript, and C# .NET.
 I love to learn new things and am amazed at what the open source community develops every year.
 ```

 ## Java